ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0004_Risk_and_Hazard_Management.md

 | 2 | Remote | .000001 ≤ P \&lt; 0.0001 | Likely to occur between (1 in 10,000) and (1 in 1,000,000) times. |
 | 1 | Improbable | P ≤ 0.000001 | Likely to occur less frequently than 1 in a million times. |

-Probability of a risk is determined by estimating the likelihood that the risk will manifest as a harm for any given use of Managed Data Networks&#39;s software. &quot;Use&quot; means an instance of using a Managed Data Networks software for its intended use.
+Probability of a risk is determined by estimating the likelihood that the risk will manifest as a harm for any given use of Managed Data Networks software. &quot;Use&quot; means an instance of using a Managed Data Networks software for its intended use.

 ## Risk Rating